-The List view displays the time frame that applies to the given results of the investigation in the top-center part of its own tab.
+The List and List (all entities) views display the time frame that applies to the given results of the investigation in the top-center part of its own tab.
 To change the time frame of the investigation, click the calendar icon that appears to the right of the current time frame.
 A dialog very similar to the Time frame section of the investigation designer shows up.
+If Cross-Engine features are enabled, the dates available for selection are those available across all Engines within the domain view of the user, as explained in the article about the Time frame section.
+Otherwise, the available dates correspond to the history of the current Engine.
 Set the new desired time frame and click Apply.